zorael/kameloso/README.md

 > Note: dot "`.`" and slash "`/`" prefixes will not work on Twitch, as they conflict with Twitch's own commands.

-To use some commands (currently only the `!followage` command) you need a Twitch API key, which you can get by registering the application [here](https://dev.twitch.tv/console/apps/create).
-Give it an address of `https://localhost`, then simply enter the produced key in the configuration file; `apiKey` under `[TwitchBot]`.
-The majority of the plugin will work just fine without it, so it's far from a necessity.
+To use some commands (currently only the `!followage` command) you need a Client ID API key, which you can get by registering the application [here](https://dev.twitch.tv/console/apps/create).
+Declare it to be a `Chat Bot`, give it a redirect URL of `http://localhost`, then simply enter the produced ID into the configuration file; `apiKey` under `[TwitchBot]`.
+The majority of the plugin will work just fine without it though, so it's far from a necessity.

 **Please make the bot a moderator to prevent its messages from being as aggressively rate-limited.**